-12. Does your jurisdiction impose requirements of 'data protection by design' or 'data protection by default' or similar?
-If so, please describe the requirement and how businesses typically meet the requirement.
+15. Does your jurisdiction impose 'data protection by design' or 'data protection by default' requirements or similar?
+If so, please describe the requirement(s) and how businesses typically meet such requirement(s).

 The draft Bill does not contain the concepts of "privacy by design" or "privacy by default".
-The Commission, based upon national interest, is to prescribe best international standards to protect personal data from any loss, misuse, modification, unauthorised or accidental access or disclosure, alteration or destruction.
+The Commission, based upon national interest, is to prescribe best international standards to protect personal data from any loss, misuse, modification, unauthorized or accidental access or disclosure, alteration or destruction.
 The data controller and data processer are to follow the standards so prescribed by the Commission.
 The standards to be prescribed by the Commission may account for the concept of "privacy by design" or "privacy by default".

-13. Are owners/controllers or processors of personal data or PII required to maintain any internal records of their data processing activities or to establish internal processes or written documentation?
-If so, please describe how businesses typically meet these requirements.
+16. Are controllers and/or processors of personal data required to maintain any internal records of their data processing activities or establish internal processes or written documentation?
+If so, please describe how businesses typically meet such requirement(s).